 - Bubble size: The size of the bubble represents the import value of each country listed on the chart.
 A larger bubble means higher imports.

 - X-axis: Average annual growth rate of each country listed from 2002 to 2006.
 The vertical dashed line represents the global average growth rate.

-- Y-axis: Average price paid per ton of raisins in 2006 based on assessed value at the country of destination.
+- Y-axis: Average price paid per ton of raisins in 2006 based on the assessed value at the country of destination.
 The horizontal dashed line represents the global average price.

-The findings of this type of chart should be combined with information regarding current markets gleaned from interviews with local players or international experts who can both confirm export patterns and some initial peculiarities of the each major market.
+The findings of this type of chart should be combined with information regarding current markets gleaned from interviews with local players or international experts who can both confirm export patterns and some initial peculiarities of each major market.
 Based on the preliminary discussions that the team had with Afghan exporters, a few key points regarding potential target markets came out of this analysis:

 - UK: As the largest importer in the world (17 percent of global imports) and with its previous history as a consumer of Afghan products, it is probably worth pursuing.
-Higher than average prices but lower than average growth classify it as a “cash cow” in BCG parlance.
+Higher than average prices but lower than average growth classifies it as a “cash cow” in BCG parlance.

 - India: Relatively small overall, but higher than average import price and growth rate make it a “star” in BCG classification.
 Current business with India and historical ties also strong.

 - Russia: Currently the largest consumer of Afghan raisins by volume, but average prices (and those paid to Afghan exporters) are not attractive.
-High growth rates could indicate an opportunity for identifying and activating an attractive segment in broader market.
+High growth rates could indicate an opportunity for identifying and activating an attractive segment in the broader market.